Michael Thoennessen

-Michael Thoennessen is a University Distinguished Professor at the Facility for Rare Isotope Beams of Michigan State University (MSU) and an elected Fellow of the American Physical Society (APS).
+Michael Thoennessen is a University Distinguished Professor at the Facility for Rare Isotope Beams of Michigan State University (MSU), an elected Fellow of the American Physical Society (APS), and an elected Fellow of the American Association for the Advancement of Science (AAAS).

 Education and Career

 Michael Thoennessen received his Ph.D. in experimental nuclear physics from the State University of New York at Stony Brook in 1988.
 After a postdoctoral fellowship at the Joint Institute for Heavy Ion Research at Oak Ridge National Laboratory and the University of Tennessee he joined the faculty of Michigan State University in the Department of Physics & Astronomy and the National Superconducting Cyclotron Laboratory (NSCL).
 He served as the Editor-in-Chief of the American Physical Society's Physical Review journals from 2017 until 2022.

 Research

 For his Ph.D. thesis Michael Thoennessen performed the first measurement of the giant dipole resonance built on highly excited state in heavy fissile nuclides.

 At MSU he focused on the study of extremely proton- and neutron-rich nuclides.
 As a founding member of the Modular Neutron Array collaboration his research group measured the properties of nuclides at and beyond the dripline.
 Especially noteworthy was the discovery of ^{26}O. Overall, Prof. Thoennessen co-authored the discovery of 50 isotopes.